 H. Stephen Straight is a linguist specializing in psycholinguistics: the study of language comprehension and production and their acquisition and use.
-He has studied French, German, Japanese, Yucatec Maya, Spanish and Romanian; performed field work in Yucatan; and resided in Romania.
-He is the founding director (1991-1999) of Binghamton's unique Languages Across the Curriculum program (http://lxc.binghamton.edu).
-From 1999 to 2009, he served as Binghamton's vice provost for undergraduate education and international affairs.
-In addition to pursuing activities in his various areas of scholarly interest, he continues to serve as an external consultant on languages and comprehensive internationalization of higher education.
+He has studied French, German, Japanese, Yucatec Maya, Spanish and Romanian; performed field work in Yucatan; and was a Fulbright senior lecturer for a year in Romania.
+He is the founding director of Binghamton's signature and award-winning Languages Across the Curriculum program (http://lxc.binghamton.edu).
+He became professor emeritus in 2010 after a ten-year stint as Binghamton's vice provost for undergraduate education and international affairs.
+In addition to pursuing activities in his various areas of scholarly interest, Straight continues to serve as an external consultant on languages and the comprehensive internationalization of higher education.

 2009 The role of FL departments [in curricular internationalization]: Enabling and fostering ubiquitous use of languages.
 Modern Language Journal, 93.4:624-627.